HiroshiFuu/django-onetimelink/README.rst

 Description
 ===========

 A Django file streaming application to provide download links that only valid for one time click.
-Ispired by django-dynamic-link
+Ispired by django-dynamic-link.

 **License**